 The English translation of the Lenten Acclamation from The Lectionary for Mass © 1969, 1981, 1997 International Committee on English in the Liturgy, Inc. All rights reserved.

-For further information please contact Louise Campbell, Director - National Liturgy Office.
+For further information please contact Fr John O'Connor, Director - National Liturgy Office.

 As part of the preparation for the national edition of the Roman Missal (Third Edition), the Bishops commissioned a set of illustrations that would be unmistakably of Aotearoa New Zealand.
 The National Liturgy Office prepared a brief then approached Fitzbeck Creative of Wellington to submit a set of draft drawings.
 After much discussion and many redactions the final illustrations were presented to the Bishops for their approval.